ChromeAdmin/tabs-tabs-tabs-browser-extension/README.md

 # tabs-tabs-tabs-browser-extension
 Have all the tabs you want open (wahoooo!)

-Any tabs that are idle will be made idle so that you can keep opening even more tabs!!!
+We idle tabs so that you can keep opening even more tabs!!!

 ## Safest extension.
 Minimal Permissions Needed.